Loubrains/GPT_open_ends_categorizer/README.md

 This project contains scripts and modules for the automatic categorization of open-ended text responses to survey questions using GPT-4.

-For a dataset of 1500 responses, it costs less than 1$ and takes about 15 seconds to run the categorizer.
+For a dataset of 1500 responses, and 20 categories, it costs less than 1$ and takes about 20 seconds to run the categorizer.

+For a bigger dataset, with many more categories, rate limiting can come into effect and increase the time and cost.
+See your usage in the [OpenAI usage portal](https://platform.openai.com/usage)

 # Prerequisites